TUDelft-MUDE/2024-files/README.md

 ## License and Referencing

 Unless otherwise specified herein, all files in this repository are released under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 This means that you can share and adapt the material in any medium or format, even for commercial purposes, as long as you give appropriate credit, provide a link to the license, and indicate if changes were made.

-We ask that you use the following citation when referencing these materials:
+In general, we ask that you use the following citation when referencing these materials:

 > MUDE Team (2024) Modelling, Uncertainty and Data for Engineers (MUDE) Files. https://github.com/TUDelft-MUDE/2024-files.
 CC BY 4.0 License. [doi: 10.5281/zenodo.16782515](https://doi.org/10.5281/zenodo.16782515).